OPEN MEETING IN CARDIFF

 Saturday 28th October 2017

-Arrangements are now being made to hold our next Open Meeting (and AGM) at the university chaplaincy in Cardiff.
-The day is expected to include a talk on ‘Why Latin in the Liturgy?’, workshops on Gregorian chant plus some simple polyphonic settings for use at Vespers and Benediction, and the day will conclude with Vespers and Benediction.
-Full details will appear in the next issue of Latin Liturgy.
+Our next Open Meeting will be held at the university chaplaincy in Cardiff.
+The day will include a talk on ‘Why Latin in the Liturgy?’, workshops on Gregorian chant plus some simple polyphonic settings for use at Vespers and Benediction in the afternoon.

 Latest news appears on our News page, last updated on 10 April 2017.